psevestre/openid-fapi/Financial_API_WD_CIBA.md

 In situations where the client does not control the consumption device, the client

-1. shall not send `x-fapi-customer-ip=address` or `x-fapi-customer-last-logged-time` headers;
+1. shall not send `x-fapi-customer-ip-address` or `x-fapi-customer-last-logged-time` headers;
-1. should send a `x-fapi-device-id` header which contains an identifier of the consumption device used by the customer.
+1. should send metadata about the consumption device, for example geolocation and device type.

-   **NOTE:** It may be useful for an FI’s fraud systems to know the device that is the source of payment initiation requests, hence the recommendation for the `x-fapi-device-id` header.
+   **NOTE:** It may be useful for an FI’s fraud systems to know the location and type of the consumption device.
+The format and schema for such metadata is outside the scope of this profile.

 # 7. Security Considerations